 Dr Vladimir Unkovski-Korica

-Before coming to Glasgow, I completed an MSc in Russian and Eastern European Studies from Oxford University and a PhD at the London School of Economics (LSE), where I held a fellowship following the conclusion of my doctorate.
-I was then Assistant Professor of History at the National Research University – Higher School of Economics, Moscow (HSE).
-I have also held a fellowship at the Centre of Advanced Studies – South Eastern Europe at the University of Rijeka.
+Before coming to the University of Glasgow in 2015, Vladimir completed an MSc in Russian and Eastern European Studies at Oxford University and a PhD in International History at the London School of Economics (LSE).
+He subsequently held an LSE Fellowship, an Assistant Professorship of History at the National Research University – Higher School of Economics, Moscow (HSE), and a research fellowship at the Centre of Advanced Studies – South Eastern Europe at the University of Rijeka.

 Yugoslav and Balkan history